by Texas Homesteader~

 Here’s what I decided on:

-Salted peanuts, small cheese crackers, mini pretzels, Christmas-Colored M&M’s (I used Cap’n Crunch cereal instead because M&M’s were all sold out here), and Whopper’s candies.
+Salted peanuts, small cheese crackers, mini pretzels, Christmas-Colored M&M’s (I used Cap’n Crunch cereal instead because M&M’s were all sold out in our small-town stores), and Whopper’s candies.

 I simply gently mixed the additions into my cooled sweetened popcorn.
 I love the bright colors of this Christmas Trail Mix!

-When my trail mix was complete I divided it equally into the Snowman Treat jars I made for our grandkids.
+When my trail mix was complete I divided it equally into the Snowman Treat jars I made for our grandkids using large empty peanut butter jars.

 Wondering how much trail-mix additions to add?
 Well filling five 64-oz jars took this much: